YankaiGroup/optimal_decision_tree/README.md

 * Julia v1.7.2
 * CPLEX v20.1.0
 * openmpi v4.1.1
-    * We also tested Microsoft MPI v10.1.12498.18.
+    * We also tested intelmpi/2019u4 on Niagara Cluster of Digital Research Alliance of Canada.
 Please test other MPI implementations by yourself.
 * Julia Packages
     * CPLEX v0.9.3
     * CSV v0.10.4